 Master's in Health Services Administration (MHA)

-The Master's in Health Services Administration (MHA) degree program prepares health professionals for advancement in administrative careers in healthcare organizations.
-This master's degree gives professionals the comprehensive planning, organizational and regulation-responsive toolkit to manage within one of the nation’s fastest growing and most complex economic sectors.
+The Master's in Health Services Administration (MHA) degree program prepares health professionals for advancement in administrative careers in health care organizations.
+The MHA degree gives professionals the comprehensive planning, organizational and regulation-responsive toolkit needed to manage within one of the nation’s fastest growing and most complex economic sectors.

 Choose NLU's health services administration master's degree if you: